elgalu/docker-selenium/README.md

 2. Wait until the grid starts properly before starting the tests _(Optional but recommended)_

         docker exec grid wait_all_done 30s
+        # Or if docker exec is not available (eg. circleci)
+        wget --retry-connrefused --no-check-certificate -T 30  http://localhost:4444/grid/console -O /dev/null

 After this, [Selenium][] will be up and ready to accept clients at `http://localhost:4444/wd/hub`.
 The grid's available browsers can be viewed by opening the console at `http://localhost:4444/grid/console`.
 If you are using Mac (OSX) or [Microsoft Windows](https://docs.docker.com/engine/installation/windows/) `localhost` won't work unless you are in Docker Beta (version >= 1.12) If you are using Docker version <= 1.11 please find out the correct IP through `docker-machine ip default`.